-When working with a lab that teaches database or SQL skills, you'll often want to load an initial database for the user.
-The below guide covers how to do this for MySQL labs.
+When working with a content that teaches database or SQL skills, you'll often want to load an initial database for the user.
+The below guide covers how to do this for MySQL contents.

 To start, you'll need a database setup script, such as the following: